 10) Your Clothes Won’t Make You

-One of my biggest pet peeves is when folks dramatically overspend on clothing hoping that the clothes make them look better.
+One of my biggest pet peeves is when folks dramatically overspend on clothing.

 I’ve seen cats in $500 jeans, $300 sneakers, $200 shirts, and a range of expensive accessories.
 Meanwhile, they sport a cheaply made $1 body.

 When you are in great, physical condition, you can make the much less expensive clothing look like they were made by a top designer.

 After you put the clothes on, you will look like a flat out stud because you are committed to the iron.

 After you put the clothes on, you will look like a cold stallion who because you are committed to the iron.

 When you lift weights you make every outfit look good regardless of the brand.
 The clothing doesn’t make the man or woman.

 Those are the top 10 reasons why you need to lift weights.
 Getting your butt to the gym is not a complicated process.